Traveling Coeur

 #1 Visit Palermo

 Pro tip: I found the markets quite intimidating to navigate, and would recommend booking a food tour to experience the markets to the fullest.
-Unfortunately, there aren’t many food tours available to book, but this one on Viator seems legit and has great reviews.
+Unfortunately, there weren’t many food tours available when I visited in 2023, likely because Sicily was still growing as a vacation destination internationally.
+Now, there are a lot more to choose from.
+Below are a few I would’ve booked had they been available to me at the time:

 #2 Beach Day in San Vito Lo Capo